The Ivey Business School, the Schulich School of Medicine & Dentistry, and the Faculty of Science administer these

 The completion of the Combined BMSc (Interdisciplinary Medical Sciences)/HBA Program usually takes five academic years.

 Students apply for admission to the Combined BMSc (Interdisciplinary Medical Sciences)/HBA Program during the first year of the HBA (HBA1), typically their third year of university.
-See ADMISSION REQUIREMENTS FOR THE HONORS BUSINESS ADMINISTRATION (HBA) PROGRAM.
+See ADMISSION REQUIREMENTS FOR THE HONOURS BUSINESS ADMINISTRATION (HBA) PROGRAM.

 Once in HBA1, students must satisfy the following conditions to be eligible for admission to the Combined BMSc (Interdisciplinary Medical Sciences)/HBA Program:

 Students will usually complete MEDICAL SCIENCES FIRST ENTRY (Medical Sciences 1 and 2) prior to ADMISSION TO THE BACHELOR OF MEDICAL SCIENCES (BMSc) PROGRAM.
 Students should complete their BREADTH REQUIREMENT FOR BACHELOR DEGREES by the end of Year 2.